wowyuarm/WhisperWind-blog/README.md

 #### 2. Update Configuration Files with Your Netlify Site URL

-In your forked repository, you need to modify the configuration in `public/admin/index.html`:
+In your forked repository, you need to modify two configuration files:

+1. First, update `public/admin/index.html`:

 ```javascript
 // Define Netlify site URL - you only need to change this one place